top of page

 Riding the Grey Owl's Trail

 Back in October of 2020, I was invited to ride the Grey Owl's Trail in Prince Albert National Park.
-I remember thinking "It's a hiking trail, how hard could it be?".
+I remember thinking, "It's a hiking trail; how hard could it be?"
 I even invited a friend along who hadn't ridden a bike in years prior to that morning (I still feel bad about that one).

 So why do I continue to ride this trail every October since 2020?

-Because It's a Challenge
+Because Riding Grey Owl's Trail is a Challenge

 I was in much better shape in the fall of 2020.
-This trail was a challenge, and I enjoyed the challenge.
-I also did a few 100km road rides back then and a few Cross Country races as well, not to mention some Cross Fit competitions.
-I enjoyed the challenge of pushing myself to the edge of my abilities.
-Of course, over the years my fitness has greatly decreased (owning a business isn't stressful, right?) and every year this ride gets more challenging.
+This trail was a challenge, and I enjoyed it.
+I also did a few 100km road rides back then and participated in some Cross Country races, not to mention a few CrossFit competitions.
+I thrived on pushing myself to the edge of my abilities.
+Of course, over the years, my fitness has greatly decreased (owning a business isn't stressful, right?), and every year this ride gets more challenging.

 Because It's Beautiful

-Particularly in October, the leaves falling from the trees transform this trail into a display of greens, browns, yellows, and reds.
+Particularly in October, the leaves falling from the trees transform this trail into a vibrant display of greens, browns, yellows, and reds.

 The wildlife includes everything from deer to grouse and more.
-Although we've spotted elk and bears while driving to the trail-head, we haven't encountered them on the trail itself.
+Although we've spotted elk and bears while driving to the trailhead, we haven't encountered them on the trail itself.
 However, the squirrels rustling in the bushes make enough noise to keep us alert.

 Because It's Quiet

 I enjoy riding, hiking, and appreciating nature.
 However, I don't always find it as enjoyable when surrounded by others.
 I prefer the tranquility of a less-traveled trail.
-A forest that's more challenging to access and enjoy attracts fewer people, offering greater peace and quiet.
+A forest that's more challenging to access attracts fewer people, offering greater peace and quiet.

-I often will stop behind the rest of the group mid-ride just to sit and listen.
+I often stop behind the rest of the group mid-ride just to sit and listen.
 The water lapping against the shore below.
 The wind rustling the trees above.
-The birds and the squirrels calling out in the bush all around.
+The birds and squirrels calling out in the bush all around.
 You just can't get this in our cold, impersonal concrete jungles.

 Because It's Something Only A Few Will Do